 First Period/Colonial farmhouse

-Interior is virtually intact; exposed framing, panelling & detail similar to Parson Barnard House.
+Interior is virtually intact; exposed framing, paneling & detail similar to Parson Barnard House.
+Three fireplaces.

 East room & loft above 1685; westerly portion 1725; restored 1800; later addition under slanting roof at rear.

 No heat in 2nd floor, no electricity in 4 rooms.

 Themes: agricultural, architectural

 Continually lived in from 1685 to present (August 1977)